Proxy browser with cloud phones

 When a proxy browser does not isolate these elements, multiple sessions may still appear connected.
 This is why users often experience account linking, verification challenges, or restrictions despite using proxies.

-How tracking works beyond IP addresses
+Tracking beyond IP addresses

 Online tracking has shifted from simple identifiers to complex signal analysis.
 Platforms combine multiple data points to build a consistent picture of a user or device.